 - 2 medium leeks halved lengthwise and thinly sliced

-- 4 c. homemade bone broth
+- 4 c. homemade bone broth or vegetable broth

 - 1 lemon zested and juiced

 - heavy cream or coconut cream to taste